ibeO-GH/HealthGuard/README.md

-# Shopping Cart Project
+# HealthGuard website

-## Shopping Cart Project page
+## HealthGuard phamarceutical website

-This page is a Shopping Cart Project page where shoppers can add and remove items to their cart, and also includes a restriction to the total number of items that the cart can hold.
-There is a free delivery eligibility depending on the total price of items
+This site is a phamarceutical market place website where users can buy drugs online, book for consultation with a medical professional, set medication reminders, etc.

 \*Created the HTML page inserting the required elements for the desired interface

 \*Created the CSS with respect to the page styling

-\*Created the JavaScript for adding and deleting items, and free delivery eligibility functionality
+\*Created the JavaScript for site functionality

 \*Implemented responsiveness for tablet and mobile screens